nasa-gibs/onearth/src/modules/wms_time_service/README.md

 **mapserver config options**

-`endpoint` -- location on disk for the mapserver files.
+`redirect_endpoint` -- location on disk for the mapserver files.
 Must be accessible by Apache.

 `internal_endpoint` -- location on disk for the endpoint config for Apache.

 `external_endpoint` -- relative URI under which the wms time service should be accessible.

-`config_prefix` -- Filename prefix to be used for the Apache config that's generated.
+`config_prefix` -- Filename prefix to be used for the WMS Time service Apache config that's generated.

 ### Apache Configuration